-In the field of metal grinding, the centerless grinder is a processing procedure that uses abrasive cutting to remove material from the work piece during the whole process.
-The operation difference between centerless grinding and centering grinding is that no spindle or fixture is used to position and fix the work piece, and the work piece is only fixed between the two rotating grinding wheels, but their rotation relative to determines the efficiency of material removal.
+In the field of metal grinding, the centerless grinder is a processing procedure that uses abrasive cutting to remove material from the workpiece during the whole process.
+The operation difference between centerless grinding and centering grinding is that no spindle or fixture is used to position and fix the workpiece, and the workpiece is only fixed between the two rotating grinding wheels, but their rotation relative to determines the efficiency of material removal.

-In the grinding machine, each grain of abrasive on the surface of the grinding wheel gradually cuts out small pieces from the work piece by the shear deformation method, while flowing continuously in a very fast process.
+In the grinding machine, each grain of abrasive on the surface of the grinding wheel gradually cuts out small pieces from the workpiece by the shear deformation method, while flowing continuously in a very fast process.
 Due to the difference in purpose and application, the types of grinding machines are huge and the classification is complicated.
-Each grinding type will have different corresponding grinding wheels, or say, tools.
-Regarding the grinding machine types, some are easy to recognize, such as belt grinders, bench grinders, cylindrical grinders, surface grinders, tool and cutter grinders, jig grinders, gear grinders, die grinders, angle grinders, and roller grinders.
+Each grinding type will have different corresponding grinding wheels, or say tools.
+Regarding the grinding machine types, some are easy to recognize, such as belt grinders, bench grinders, cylindrical grinders, surface grinders, tool, and cutter grinders, jig grinders, gear grinders, die grinders, angle grinders, and roller grinders.

-For centerless grinding (some may use the term as center-less grinding), the work piece is clamped between two grinding wheels, rotating at different speeds in the same direction, and a work holding platform like a magnetic chuck.
+For centerless grinding (some may use the term as center-less grinding), the workpiece is clamped between two grinding wheels, rotating at different speeds in the same direction, and a work-holding platform like a magnetic chuck.
 A grinding wheel rotates on a fixed axis and applies a downward force on the workpiece, against the work holding platform.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.